 You gain an additional layer of security with the concept of "Anonymous Access" which controls the features and artifacts available to a user who has not logged in.
 This is done through an "Anonymous User" which comes as a built-in user with a default set of permissions.

 Anonymous access may be switched on enabled or disable (default) or off using the the Allow Anonymous Access setting under Security setting under User Management | Settings in the Administration Administration module.
 You can modify the set of permissions assigned to the "Anonymous User" just just like you would for any other user, and this requires that Allow Anonymous Access is enabled. be enabled.

 From JFrog Artifactory version 6.12, anonymous access is disabled by default

 Hide Existence of Unauthorized Resources

-Alternatively, update Artifactory Configuration Descriptors#GlobalConfigurationDescriptor to set this parameter globally (for all virtual repositories) or for specific repo:
+Alternatively, update Artifactory Configuration Descriptors#GlobalConfigurationDescriptor to update the Global Configuration Descriptor to set this parameter globally (for all virtual repositories) or for specific reporepository:

 Password Encryption Policy